bdrouvot/bdrouvot.github.io/_posts/2022-02-01-compare-a-postgresql-block-from-memory-and-file.md

 	*** End of File Encountered.
 Last Block Read: 0 ***

-As you can see, and as expected, the blocks are different (among other things, there is one more item in memory).
+As you can see, and as expected in this example as we choose a dirty block, the blocks coming from the shared buffer and from the file are different (among other things, there is one more item in memory).

 ### Conclusion